nkhalili/nkhalili/README.md

 - :books: I'm currently studying at the University of Ottawa,
 - :battery: I'm a blockchain enthusiast,
-- :heart_eyes: I'm in for open-source contributions.
+- :heart_eyes: Love .NET family.